What is a passkey and how does it work?

 What’s the best way to use passkeys?

 Using a passkey is much simpler than you might think.
 When you sign up for a new account, instead of creating a traditional username and password (and the additional two-step login enrollment), you create a single passkey.
-That passkey can be coupled with the biometrics on your device (such as a fingerprint scanner) if the passkey requires user verification.
-So when you go to log into the account, you'll only be required to authenticate via biometrics to gain entry.
+That passkey can be coupled with the biometrics on your device (such as a fingerprint scanner) or a PIN if the passkey requires user verification.
+So when you go to log into the account, you'll only be required to authenticate via biometrics or PIN to gain entry.
 Biometrics are only used locally on your device and are never sent to the website.

 What is the process to set up a passkey?
 How does that process change when I go to a site or app in the future?